Ashwagandha growing in an Oregon field at Portland Ashwagandha Farm

 The fresh root is the whole point.

-It is more vivid than the dried ashwagandha I found when I was young, and it asks to be handled with patience.
+It is more vivid than the dried ashwagandha Jeff first encountered years ago, and it asks to be handled with patience.

 Our tinctures begin with farm-grown herbs and a long extraction in organic cane alcohol and filtered water.
 After maceration, the plant material is pressed, dried, burned to ash, and recombined with the tincture in the spagyric tradition.